svix/terraform-provider-svix/docs/resources/environment_settings.md

 ### Optional

+- `delete_payload_on_successful_delivery` (Boolean) <strong>Requires Pro or Enterprise plan</strong>, Delete message payloads from Svix after they are successfully delivered to the endpoint.
+Only affects messages sent after this setting is enabled.
 - `disable_endpoint_on_failure` (Boolean) If messages to a particular endpoint have been consistently failing for some time, we will automatically disable the endpoint and let you know [via webhook](https://docs.svix.com/incoming-webhooks).
 Read